-A Hydraulic Report outline has been provided in Appendix 1-3 as a starting point for designers.
-Use of the outline is not mandatory however, organizing reports in the outline format may expedite the review process.
-Since some regions have modified the outline to meet specific region needs and or requirements, designers should contact their Regional Hydraulic Engineer before starting a report.
-Once the applicable outline is selected, it is recommended that designers read through the outline and determine which sections are applicable to their project and delete those that are not.
-Both the Region or HQ Hydraulic Office's can be contacted for assistance in preparing a Hydraulic Report.
+A hydraulic report outline has been developed as a starting point for PEOs and is located in Appendix 1-3.
+Use of the outline is not mandatory.
+However, organizing reports in the outline format may expedite the review process.
+Since some regions have modified the outline to meet specific region needs and or requirements, PEOs should contact their Region Hydraulic Engineer to determine the correct outline before starting a report.
+Once the relevant outline is selected, it is recommended that PEOs read through the outline and determine which sections are applicable to the project and delete those that are not.
+Both the region or HQ Hydraulic Offices can be contacted for assistance in preparing a hydraulic report.